Your Section 21 notice needs checking: notice was served before 1 May 2026

 - If this issue overlaps with legacy Section 21 notice rules, check what happens after Section 21 ended to compare the legal tests.

-- For a fuller breakdown of legacy Section 21 notice rules, use Section 21 notice validity outcome guides for the underlying rule set.
+- For a fuller breakdown of legacy Section 21 notice rules, use what replaces Section 21 for the underlying rule set.

 - If you need the route-specific rules on legacy Section 21 notice rules, start with England tenant rights guide so you can check the dates and documents against your own case.